lsmith01t/dojo-env-setup/README.md

         - **If you see a message that says: "bash: conda: command not found", then follow the instructions below:**

     - **Instructions for Adding Conda to GitBash:**
-        - Note: the instructions below are adapted from this [Blog Post](https://fmorenovr.medium.com/how-to-add-conda-to-git-bash-windows-21f5e5987f3d)
+        - Note:the instructions below are adapted from this [Blog Post](https://fmorenovr.medium.com/how-to-add-conda-to-git-bash-windows-21f5e5987f3d)
         1. Once you have installed anaconda, use File Explorer to Open Your **User** folder.
             - This is the folder that contains your Desktop, Downloads, My Documents, and other user-specific files.
             - Example: `Users/your_name/`